b361asd/Auction_Site/README.md

 # BuyMe Auction Site

-BuyMe is an implementation of an auction site, similar to the likes of Ebay.
+BuyMe is an implementation of a web auction site, similar to the likes of Ebay.
 It is implemented using Java, [JSP](https://en.wikipedia.org/wiki/JavaServer_Pages) and MySQL.
 The project goals are listed in the file [Project_Goals.md](Project_Goals.md).